 The kitchen clock ticked off years.

-“That didn’t make any sense,” the commis finally moaned, having had the sense to reclaim his knife.
+“That didn’t make any sense,” a commis finally moaned.
 “We’re not prepping the mise en place.
 We’re not even working near it.
 In fact…”, he looked around, “…it’s not even in the kitchen at the moment.”

 And it was not.
 We had rolled it out back, along with the other nonessential equipment.
 In its place, we had assembled a prep line focused on breaded chicken strips.
 That evening, we were to cater a party for the terminally-ill children of Happy House Recovery Point.
 This was a condition of my recent parole.